Georg Josef Riedel

 Georg Josef Riedel (born December 16, 1949) is an Austrian glassmaker and businessman.
 He is the 10th-generation owner of Riedel (glass manufacturer) established in 1756 and best known for its production of grape variety-specific glassware designed to enhance types of wines based on specific properties of individual grape varieties.
-Georg Riedel joined the family business in 1973 serving as accountant, before rising to co-CEO of Riedel Crystal alongside his father, Professor Claus Josef Riedel, from 1987 until 1994.
-He served as chief executive officer from 1994 until 2013.
+Georg Riedel joined the family business in 1973 as accountant, before rising to co-CEO of Riedel Crystal alongside his father, Claus Josef Riedel, from 1987 until 1994.
+He was chief executive officer from 1994 until 2013.
 Georg Riedel succeeded his father, who first developed the concept of wine-enhancing glassware in 1958, and is best known for bringing variety-specific wine glasses to a global audience.

 Early life

 Georg Josef Riedel was born in 1949 in Innsbruck, Austria to Claus J Riedel and Adia Rosa Riedel (née Parodi).

 Career

 To that end, in 1991, Robert M. Parker, Jr. who described Riedel glassware in The Wine Advocate, claimed: “The finest glasses for both technical and hedonistic purposes are those made by Riedel.
 The effect of these glasses on fine wine is profound.”